 India has presently about 1.46 lakh km length of National Highways (NH) network.
-As we are building more and more 2/4/6 lane National Highways and Expressways, the quantum of aged asset is increasing which warrant rehabilitation to extend its life further.
+As we are building more and more 2/4/6/8 lane National Highways and Expressways, the quantum of aged asset is increasing which warrant rehabilitation to extend its life further.
 Flexible pavement constitutes the most important and largest component of ageing NH network.
-There are several rehabilitation/strengthening techniques/treatments available for flexible pavement and White Topping is one of them.
+There are several rehabilitation/strengthening techniques/treatments available for flexible pavement and Whitetopping is one of them.

-2. Whitetopping Technology (WT) - is defined as a Concrete overlay constructed on the top of an existing in-service bituminous pavement.
+Whitetopping Technology (WT) - is defined as a concrete overlay on the top of an 2. existing in-service bituminous pavement.
 A few advantages of WT are given below:

-- Extends the lifespan of the pavement by 20-25 years; - Much less lane closures during design life; - Lower life-cycle costs when compared with bituminous overlay; - Durable wearing course in high rainfall areas, - Concrete is relatively light in colour and hence concrete surface is more reflective to light, absorb less heat and reduce the urban heat island effect.
+- Extends the lifespan of the pavement by 20-25 years; - Much less lane closures during design period ; - Lower life-cycle costs when compared with bituminous overlay; - Durable wearing course in high rainfall regions;

+Page 1 / 6

+Bidur Kaul JLa.
-Improved reflection of lights from vehicles enhances safety, lowers energy requirement of external lighting, lower contribution to heat in environment, and

-• Fuel consumption on concrete roads has been found to be less than the bituminous roads.
+- Concrete is relatively light in colour and hence concrete surface is more reflective to light, absorb less heat and reduce the urban heat island effect.
+Improved reflection of lights from vehicles enhances safety, lowers energy requirement of external lighting, lower contribution to heat in environment; and - Fuel consumption on concrete roads has been found to be less than the bituminous roads.

-3. Indian Roads Congress has published IRC:SP:76-2015 "Guidelines for Conventional and Thin Whitetopping", wherein three types of Whitetopping, namely Conventional Whitetopping (Unbounded, thickness more than 200mm), Thin Whitetopping (TWT, thickness greater than equal to 100mm and less than equal to 200mm, though constructed for bonded condition, however bond condition is not considered in design to have in-built factor of safety) and Ultra-Thin Whitetopping (UTWT, thickness less than 100mm and shall be designed & constructed for bonded interface condition).
-Further, it is mentioned that unbounded conventional Whitetopping is appropriate for badly damaged bituminous pavement and it should be designed and constructed similar to conventional concrete pavement in accordance with IRC:58 and IRC:15.
+3. Indian Roads Congress has published IRC:SP:76 "Guidelines for Conventional and Thin Whitetopping", wherein three types of Whitetopping, namely Conventional Whitetopping(Unbonded, thickness more than 200mm), Thin Whitetopping(TWT, thickness greater than equal to 100mm and less than equal to 200mm, though constructed for bonded condition, however bond condition is not considered in design to have in-built factor of safety) and Ultra-Thin Whitetopping(UTWT, thickness less than 100mm and shall be designed & constructed for bonded interface condition).Further, it is mentioned that unbonded conventional Whitetopping is appropriate for badly damaged bituminous pavement and it should be designed and constructed similar to conventional concrete pavement in accordance with IRC:58 and IRC:15.
 Further, it is specified that UTWT is not appropriate application for National Highways works.
 Thus, the most suitable Whitetopping Technology for NHs is Thin Whitetopping (TWT).

 4. Clause 1.5 of IRC: SP: 76 stipulates that "For all kinds of Whitetopping, continuity of subgrade/subbase support is to be ensured and Whitetopping should not be done at locations where availability of continuity of support in doubt".
 Further, Clause 6.3 stipulates that "TWT should be used only when the condition of the existing bituminous surface is fair without wide cracks and without material/sub-grade related problems".
-The specified criteria for selection TWT application are essentially in qualitative terms, hence need was felt to have a user friendly selection criteria matrix in terms of measurable performance parameters (visual, functional, structural, compositional, etc.).
-After careful examination, it has been decided to provide TWT as a preferred treatment in following cases.
-Further to facilitate easy understanding of field/practising engineers with respect to good design and construction practices, following has been decided:
+The specified criteria for selection of TWT application are essentially in qualitative terms, hence need was felt to have a user friendly selection criteria matrix in terms of measurable performance parameters (visual, functional, structural, compositional, etc.).
+After careful examination, it has been decided to provide TWT as a preferred treatment in following cases: